Azure/azure-kusto-microhack2/README.md

-# Microhack 2: Data exploration and visualization with KQL
+# Microhack 2: Data Exploration and Visualization with KQL

 This Microhack is organized into the following 3 challenges: